antonfirsov/docs/2018/11-Nov/ML.NET/v07-release-MLNET-Blog-Post.md

 We look forward to your feedback and welcome you to file issues with any suggestions or enhancements in the [ML.NET GitHub repo](https://github.com/dotnet/machinelearning).

-*This blog was authored by Cesar de la Torre and Gal Oshri*
+*This blog was authored by Gal Oshri and Cesar de la Torre*

 Thanks,